 Some perks you’ll enjoy when working at SI

-Our greatest perk is a carefully selected team of smart and welcoming people.
+Our greatest perk is a carefully selected team of smart, welcoming, and very international people.
 To help you join us, we cover €1k of your relocation costs.

-You’ll get a €2k education budget and 3 paid days so you can attend conferences, buy books or take online courses.
-Training also “just happens” on the job of course.
+You’ll get a base €2k education budget and 3 paid days so you can attend conferences, buy books or take online courses, and you can request more if needed.

 German Course (Berlin)